-Today, social justice in Aboriginal contexts is equated with healing, balance, cleansing and peace.
+Today, social justice in Indigenous contexts is equated with healing, balance, cleansing, and peace.

-The JIBC Aboriginal logo, created by Haida Gwaii artist James Cowpar, reflects this concept of social justice and the design acknowledges the diversity of Aboriginal peoples.
+The JIBC Office of Indigenization logo, created by Haida Gwaii artist James Cowpar, reflects this concept of social justice and the design acknowledges the diversity of Indigenous peoples.

-The Aboriginal Education Advisory Council worked closely with the artist to develop the logo, which was officially unveiled at the JIBC on November 19, 2004.
-The Aboriginal logo is one symbolic step in making JIBC a welcome place for Aboriginal learners.
+The Aboriginal Education Advisory Council worked closely with the artist to develop the logo, which was officially unveiled at JIBC on November 19, 2004.
+The Office of Indigenization logo is one symbolic step in making JIBC a welcome place for Indigenous learners.

 - The top coastal design of a human welcomes and reaches out to everyone in four directions.